aamasri/growl-js/README.md

     <li>Auto-positioning based on the target element's position.</li>
     <li>Target element can be specified by standard css selector, DOM element, or jQuery object.</li>
     <li>Automatic duration based on message length & type.</li>
-    <li>Implementing the 'Promise' interface, which allows your script to execute notifications sequentially.</li>
+    <li>Implements the 'Promise' interface, allowing sequential notifications.</li>
 </ul>

 <br><br>
 <h2>Installation</h2>
-Growl is a javascript package built using the ES6 module system, but also provided as a pre-built, minified browser package (in this package's "dist" folder).
+Growl-js is a javascript package built for and using the ES6 module system, but it also provided as a pre-built, minified browser package (in this package's "dist" folder).

 <br>
 <h3>Browser</h3>

-1. Copy this package's "dist" folder into your web server's public folder eg. ```public/js/dist/*```.
+1. Download & copy this package's "dist" folder into your web server's public folder eg. ```public/js/dist/*```.
 2. Rename "dist" to "growl" eg. ```public/js/growl```
 3. Load the growl script at the end of your web page (before the closing `body` tag) like this:
 ```